CascadianVR/Actual-Time-Spent/README.md

 # Actual-Time-Spent
-A simple applicaiton that tracks time spent active over every selected aplication.
+A simple applicaiton that tracks time spent active over every selected program.
 When none of the selected applicaitons are in-focus, the timer stops.
 It will also stop ofer a certain amount of idle time (set by user).

 ## Download
 https://github.com/CascadianWorks/Actual-Time-Spent/releases